-Today's modern hairstyles for mature women can be fresh, vibrant and beautiful at any length.
+Today's modern seniors hairstyles can be fresh, vibrant and beautiful at any length.
 The right style can lift and brighten the face and draw attention to your best features.

 Soft, medium-length layers can help create the look of thicker hair and offer a wide variety of styling possibilities.

 Use a volumizing mousse and blow dry with a vented round brush, creating a slight flip at the ends of the layers, for a look that's natural yet lively.
 This style is perfect for women with straight, wavy, or curly hair.

 If you prefer to play up your natural texture, you can skip the blow drying with a round brush and scrunch it up with a lightweight gel, mousse, or a combination of both for hold and volume.

 Severe updos and slicked-back ponytails can look harsh and accentuate fine lines.
 Instead, chose softer updos that incorporate curls or waves.
 Updos that incorporate curls at the top of the face also draw the eyes upward for a youthful look.

 If your'e losing volume in your face and looking a bit thin, the curls will also add the illusion of more width and roundness there.
 Use a large-barreled curling iron to create large curls or waves, and pin hair up or back with a non-damaging elastic.
 To create more texture, use a texturizing spray or paste to lightly muss the curls.
 Secure with small clips and mist with a finishing spray.

 A choppy look is great for a mature woman who wants a modern, spunky look.
 The length and angles of styles like this work for any face shape.

 The piecey layers create volume, and choppy ends draw the eye up and away from fine lines.
 Break up the color with some highlights for even more interest.